openresty/openresty-gdb-utils/README.markdown

 Description
 ===========

-This toolkit provides various gdb extension commands for analyzing core dump files for nginx and/or luajit.
+This toolkit provides various gdb extension commands for analyzing core dump files for OpenResty (including nginx, luajit, ngx\_lua, and many other components).

+Many of the gdb extension tools here have been successfully used to track down many weird bugs in OpenResty and LuaJIT cores just by analyzing core dump files.

 [Back to TOC](#table-of-contents)